 Centre moves SC against rejection of plea to hang Nirbhaya’s killers separately

-New Delhi, Feb 05: The Centre has moved the Supreme Court challening the Delhi High Court's verdict which said that the convicts in the Nirbhaya case cannot be hanged separately.
+New Delhi, Feb 05: The Centre has moved the Supreme Court challenging the Delhi High Court's verdict which said that the convicts in the Nirbhaya case cannot be hanged separately.

 Earlier the Delhi High Court said all the four convicts in the Nirbhaya gang rape and murder case have to be executed together, not separately, and dismissed the Centre's plea against the trial court's order staying the execution of their death sentence.